 Research has demonstrated the importance of nurturing children's social and emotional development.
 Over the past few decades, a growing focus on children's early social and emotional development has risen alongside an increased understanding of early brain science and social determinants of health (SDOH).
-Studies on early brain science have underscored that early experiences, especially those in the first three years of life when babies' brains are developing at incredible rates,6 have lifelong effects on health,7 education, social and emotional well-being, future relationships, personal behavior, earning potential, and more.^{8,9}
+Studies on early brain science have underscored that early experiences, especially those in the first three years of life when babies' brains are developing at incredible rates, have lifelong effects on health, education, social and emotional well-being, future relationships, personal behavior, earning potential, and more.

 Moreover, these early experiences are greatly influenced by both relational and environmental factors.
-In terms of relational factors, research has underscored that a healthy parent-child relationshipi,10 is a primary driver of healthy social and emotional development,11 as are the contributions of other caregivers, such as grandparents and other extended family members and non-family members (e.g. child care providers) who are caring support to children.
+In terms of relational factors, research has underscored that a healthy parent-childv relationshipvi,10 is a primary driver of healthy social and emotional development, as are the contributions of other caregivers, such as grandparents and other extended family members and non-family members (e.g. child care providers) who are caring support to children.
 Parents are more likely to engage in activities that promote healthy development when they themselves are healthy, socially-supported, and more resilient in the face of stress.
-Given how the physical and emotional health of both the child and the parent are intimately connected, the promotion of the social and emotional well-being of young children requires an inclusive, multigenerational approach that is attentive to parental and family well-being.
-With respect to environmental factors, research on social determinants of health14 shows that the economic and social conditions of where families live, work, and play can affect the physical and mental health of children and parents, and the quality of their lives in their communities.
-In sum, the enduring outcomes of children are affected by the support families receive, the opportunities they have, the vi Throughout this report, we use "parent-child relationship" to refer to "A selective, meaningful, and significant psychological relationship between parent and child that develops through mutual interactions and persists over time."
+Given how the physical and emotional health of both the child and the parent are intimately connected, the promotion of the social and emotional wellbeing of young children requires an inclusive, multigenerational approach that is attentive to parental and family well-being.
+With respect to environmental factors, research on social determinants of health shows that the economic and social conditions of where families live, work, and play can affect the physical and mental health of children and parents, and the quality of their lives in their communities.
+In sum, the enduring outcomes of children are affected by the support families receive, the opportunities they have, the programs in which they are involved, and the policies enacted to help-or hinder-them in the work of raising their children.

-Throughout this report we use the term "parent" to refer to the significant caregivers in a child's family.
+&lt;sup>v Throughout this report we use the term "parent" to refer to the significant caregivers in a child's family.
 These individuals provide unconditional love to the child.